* Click HERE for a full list of qualifying benefits.

 The Storage Heater Grant Scheme provides Government ECO funding to install Dimplex and Elnur high heat retention storage heaters

-We have helped around 20,000 householders to apply for an ECO Grant
+We have helped over 25,000 householders to apply for an ECO Grant

 Storage Heater Grant FAQs